welcome to pwdlaw,

 Previn Doshi

 Previn Doshi is a professional trustee, solicitor and STEP qualified Trust & Estate Practitioner (TEP).
-He is a former partner of, and head of the private client department at, WSP Solicitors.
-Before that, he was an associate solicitor at Rickerbys LLP (now Harrison Clark Rickerbys LLP) and originally trained and qualified as a solicitor at Henmans LLP (now Freeths LLP).
-He has enjoyed a continuous run of over 19 years as a qualified solicitor and specialist in the field of private client law in England & Wales.
+He is a former partner and head of department (private client) at WSP Solicitors.
+Before that, he was an associate solicitor at Rickerbys (now Harrison Clark Rickerbys) and originally trained and practiced as a solicitor at Henmans (now Freeths).
+He has enjoyed a continuous run of over 20 years as a qualified solicitor and specialist in the field of private client law in England & Wales.

-Previn’s aims to understand what his clients’ best outcomes would be, and present clear legal solutions on the back of that understanding in a personal and efficient manner.
-He is a specialist in the area of contentious trusts and probate, his years of experience as a professional trustee and executor being essential to litigating efficiently and cost-effectively in this field of law.
-Over 90% of the firm’s existing clients as at November 2023 were referred by word of mouth recommendation.
+Previn’s aims to understand what his clients’ best outcomes would be, and present clear, practical and strategic legal solutions on the back of that understanding in a personal and efficient manner.
+He is a specialist in the area of contentious trusts and probate, his years of experience as a professional trustee and executor being essential to litigating efficiently and cost-effectively in this area of law.
+100% of the firm’s ongoing cases as at September 2024 were referred by word of mouth recommendation.

 For Individuals and Families